CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 # Chemistry object detector

 We describe here a method aiming at listing the [chemistry objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.).

 The procedure consists in searching in each folder of the archive for files or patterns of the file and additional criteria on the content.

-This list of criteria is quite preliminary and (purposively) uneven and (in some cases incomplete).
-The aim is only to show the underlying ontology which should be defined (possibly using [OWL](https://www.w3.org/TR/owl2-primer/)?).
 ## Short list of Chemistry object

-This is a short version of the full list.
-A longer list can be found at the [end of this document](#long-list-of-chemistry-object).

 #|Chemistry object | Criteria | Type of visualization
 -|------|---|---
 2|Bruker 1D NMR spectrum (generic)|C1=[file_name=="`1r`" & exist_file:"`../../fid`" & exist_file:"`../../acqus`"]|x/y plot (ppm/intensity)
 7|IR spectrum|file_name=="`*.sp`"|x/y plot (energy in nm non-homogeneous scale/intensity)
 8|X-ray crystallography structure|file_name=="`*.cif`"|3D chemistry structure visualization)

+This list of criteria is quite preliminary and (purposively) uneven and (in some cases incomplete).
+The aim is only to show the underlying ontology which should be defined (possibly using [OWL](https://www.w3.org/TR/owl2-primer/)?).

+This is a short version of a [longer list](#long-list-of-chemistry-object) providing more complex cases.

 # Criteria
 ## File name